zura3395/discordquests/README.md

 - X-Super-Properties header (hidden input)

 You can pre-populate defaults with environment variables using an `.env` file.
-Create a file with the contents:
+Create a file with the contents in the cloned directory:

 ```py
 DQ_VOICE_CHANNEL_ID=numbers